-Another key challenge in applying large models to machine fault diagnosis lies in the complexity of fault mechanisms[58].
+2. COMPLEX FAULT MECHANISMS AND CHALLENGES IN REASONING.
+Another key challenge in applying LMs to machine fault diagnosis lies in the complexity of fault mechanisms [58].
 Unlike classification tasks in other domains, where distinct features can be directly mapped to specific categories, machine fault diagnosis presents greater challenges.
 Faults such as inner race, outer race, or rolling element defects in bearings often do not exhibit a single and clear indicator.
-Instead, their signatures are typically subtle, overlapping, context-dependent. and highly These characteristics make reasoning in fault diagnosis particularly challenging, as it often requires inferring latent fault types from ambiguous, indirect, and context-sensitive evidence.
+Instead, their signatures are typically subtle, overlapping, and highly context-dependent.
+These characteristics make reasoning in fault diagnosis particularly challenging, as it often requires inferring latent fault types from ambiguous, indirect, and context-sensitive evidence.